eosdis-nasa/earthdata-pub/README.md

 npm run serve
 ```

-Applications will be available at:
+Applications should be available at:

 | Application | URL |
 | --- | --- |